JavadBorhani/tcp-echo-server/README.md

 ### How To Build

 	* please note that .net core 2.2 should have been installed.
-	*
-	* There is already a built version in .

 	There are two approaches to build which is described in the following parts

 	Build.bat:
 		This file will restore the required packages and build the